-- 44. The strategic objectives of the ICSP are to continue providing food assistance to help meet the basic food and nutrition needs of Sahrawi refugees (strategic outcome 1) and improve their nutrition status (strategic outcome 2) by 2022. - 45.
-Under the ICSP, WFP will help to improve the nutrition status of refugees through activities that are nutrition sensitive and gender-responsive.
+- 43. Under the ICSP, WFP will help to improve the nutrition status of the refugees through activities that are nutrition sensitive and gender-responsive.
 WFP will also continue to tackle malnutrition and the high prevalence of anaemia among pregnant and lactating women and girls.
-New complementary livelihood activities will help enhance the livelihood opportunities of women and men refugees, also providing opportunities to young people. - 46.
+New complementary livelihood activities will help enhance the livelihood opportunities of women and men, also providing opportunities to young people. - 44.
 WFP will mainstream gender considerations into all its food assistance activities, including by disaggregating data by sex and age; undertaking gender analyses for informing the design, implementation and monitoring of activities, while meeting the food security and nutrition needs of women, men, girls and boys; and implementing activities that foster the gender equality and women's empowerment needed to make sustained progress towards SDG 2.